thewca/wca-regulations/wca-regulations.md

 ## <article-7><environment><environment> Article 7: Environment

-- 7b) Spectators must remain at least 1.5 metres away from the solving stations when they are in use.
+- 7b) Spectators must remain at least 1.5 meters away from the solving stations when they are in use.
 - 7c) Lighting of the competition area must be given special attention.
 Lighting should be neutral, such that competitors can easily differentiate among the colors on the puzzles.
 - 7e) The competition area must be smoke-free.
 - 7f) Solving station: